 If your cat is missing, the first thing to know is that most cats that go missing in western Maine are found within a short distance of home.
 They are usually hiding, not gone.
 The steps you take in the first 24 to 48 hours make the biggest difference.
 This guide covers what actually works, based on how lost cats behave and what I see in the field.

 When cats are frightened or disoriented, they hide.
 They do not usually run far.
-An indoor cat that got outside is especially likely to be within a few houses of your property, tucked under a porch, inside a shed, or wedged behind something.
-Start tight.
-Expand outward.
+An indoor cat that got outside is especially likely to be within a few houses of your property, tucked under a porch, inside a shed, or wedged behind something in a neighbor’s yard.

-Search at dawn and dusk when things are quiet.
-Cats that are hiding during the day will sometimes move or respond when the neighborhood settles down.
+Search at dawn and dusk when things quiet down.
 Bring something familiar: a worn shirt, their food dish, a favorite toy.
 Sit quietly and listen.
-Do not rely only on calling their name.
+Do not rely on calling their name.
 A frightened cat may not respond even to a voice it knows.

 Get the Word Out Locally

 Post on local Facebook groups with a clear photo, your town, the date last seen, and your contact number.
-Avoid posting your address publicly.
-The Oxford County area has active community groups where lost pet posts get shared quickly.
+Avoid posting your full address publicly.
+Also be cautious about posting your cat’s name.
+Scammers actively monitor lost pet posts and will use specific details to make a fake “found” claim sound convincing.

 Contact nearby shelters directly.
 For cats in my service area, the relevant contacts are: